MicrosoftDocs/windows-dev-docs/windows-apps-src/accessibility/accessibility-overview.md

 For more info about accessibility declarations and publishing your app, see [Accessibility in the Store](accessibility-in-the-store.md).

 > [!NOTE]
-> Declaring the app as accessible is only relevant to the Windows Store.
+> Declaring the app as accessible is only relevant to the Microsoft Store.

 <span id="Assistive_technology_support_in_custom_controls"/>
 <span id="assistive_technology_support_in_custom_controls"/>